Pellzi/Pellzi/README.md

 - 👋 Hi, I’m @Pellzi
-- 👀 I’m interested in ...
+- 👀 I’m interested in testing programs.
-- 🌱 I’m currently learning using Git Hub
+- 🌱 I’m currently learning using Git Hub.
-- 💞️ I’m looking to collaborate on developing programs
+- 💞️ I’m looking to collaborate on developing programs.
-- 📫 How to reach me ...
+- 📫 How to reach me?
+Just use my Email Adress.
-- 😄 Pronouns: ...
+- 😄 Pronouns:
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: There is no progress, if you cahin the inventor.

 <!---
 Pellzi/Pellzi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.